Pranet-Hiranandani/Valuable-Trash/README.md

 - From over 300 million tonnes of plastic produced annually, around 50% of it is single-use plastic.
 - More than 8 million tonnes of plastic end up into the oceans which have a horrendous impact on life in water and around it.
-- Over 100,000 marine animals die every year from plastic entanglement and ingestion
+- Over 100,000 marine animals die every year from plastic entanglement and ingestion.

 ## How it works